jac459/metadriver/TUTORIALS.md

 - test: this test can be true or false (more on it later).
 - do: the name of the button to be triggered if the result is true.
 If you don't want a button to be visible but you want to be able to call it, just prefix it by "__" like in the example.
 - or: the name of the button to be triggered if the result is false.
 - DYNAMIK.
 In this example, you have seen a weird expression: DYNAMIK $Result.
 This is because the $Result in this driver can only be a string.
 So here the $Result will be "true" for example if the switch is on the right.
 In fact we don't want it to be "true" (like the string true) but true (like the boolean value).
-So we ask the driver to interpret the string value and transform it in a real boolean.
+So we ask the driver to interpret the string value and transform it into a real boolean.
 In the next steps, we will see a lot of powerful and more complex usage of DYNAMIK keyword.
 /!\ IMPORTANTE NOTE: This DYNAMIK feature is extremely powerful and is available on many fields.
 It truly allows adapting to many real world situations in order to manage various different devices.
 The drawback is that it generates 'in theory' a security issue, because it allows to inject code into the metadriver.
 For this reason, you should avoid running the driver as an administrator (you don't have any reason to do that).
 Note 2: In this example, you see how variables are used in a field.
 It is just $ before the name of the variable so the driver knows it is a variable ($MyVariable).
 IMPORTANT: Don't use 'nested' names for variables.
 For example if you have a variable MyVariable and MyVariable2, if you write in a field $MyVariable2, the driver will understand it as Myvariable and '2'.
 So for example if the value of $MyVariable is Hello, you will endup with Hello2.